Goto main content

 In the humid region of the Inzá mountains, a deminer carries out demining operations in a contaminated area. | © J. M. Vargas / HI

-Colombia is much affected by armed violence.
-Mines and improvised explosive devices (IEDs) contaminate many areas and present a considerable risk to the population, with thousands of casualties every year.
-In response, HI’s programme is running demining activities in five of the country's departments, Cauca, Meta, Nariño, Antioquia and Acandi, to enable the communities to return to their land in safety, and organises education sessions on the risks linked to mines and improvised explosive devices
+Colombia is a country heavily affected by armed violence.
+Many areas are contaminated by landmines and improvised explosive devices, posing a considerable risk to the population.
+To To help address the problem, HI is conducting humanitarian demining activities in five of the country's departments - Cauca, Meta, Tolima, Antioquia and Acandi - to enable the communities return to their land – and to their lives – in safety.

 Latest stories